cncf/wg-coc/code-of-conduct-proposed.md

 ## Enforcement

-Upon review and investigation of a reported incident, the appropriate CoC response team will determine what action is appropriate based on this Code of Conduct and its related documentation.
+Upon review and investigation of a reported incident, the CoC response team that has jurisdiction will determine what action is appropriate based on this Code of Conduct and its related documentation.

 For information about which Code of Conduct incidents are handled by project leadership, which incidents are handled by the CNCF Code of Conduct Committee, and which incidents are handled by the Linux Foundation (including its events team), see our [Jurisdiction Policy](https://www.cncf.io/conduct/jurisdiction/).